 Speech and language therapy has many advantages for the patient and their family, including:

 Stroke-induced aphasia can cause hurdles and frustration for the patient and their loved ones.
 Strokes can cause many debilitating issues beyond speech and language concerns, including difficulty walking, balancing or swallowing.
 After suffering a stroke, most patients need comprehensive rehabilitation.
-If you are looking for a stroke rehabilitation program, consider Post Acute Medical.
+If you are looking for a stroke rehabilitation program, consider PAM Health.

-At Post Acute Medical, our caring and friendly staff helps patients restore their previous quality of life.
+At PAM Health, our caring and friendly staff helps patients restore their previous quality of life.
 We offer inpatient care, involving individualized treatment plans, physician evaluations, clinician-administered therapy, community access and educational sessions.
 After inpatient treatment, patients have access to continued outpatient services, including therapy and support groups.
-If you would like to learn more about comprehensive post-stroke treatment, locate a Post Acute Medical office near you.
+If you would like to learn more about comprehensive post-stroke treatment at our hospitals around the country, find a PAM Health location near you.